-The real estate market is in a particularly unusual state in 2021 as the overall economy seeks to correct itself during an ongoing pandemic.
+The real estate market is in a particularly unusual state in 2023 as the overall economy seeks to correct itself after the pandemic.
 One of the more surprising results of the past year is that while housing prices are going up, the cost to rent is, in many places, going down or stabilizing.

 Now is a great time for property owners to analyze the kind of leasing agreements they typically offer.
 Is month-to-month rental a better solution in the present, or should you stick with long-term leases?

 As always, we’re here to provide property owners with the answers you need to navigate the ins and outs of the rental market.

 Today, we’re going to talk about month-to-month rental agreements.
 Read on to learn more about the pros and cons of using the month-to-month system with your future tenants.